Long-term liabilities

 Long-term liabilities, or non-current liabilities, are liabilities that are due beyond a year or the normal operation period of the company.
 The normal operation period is the amount of time it takes for a company to turn inventory into cash.
 On a classified balance sheet, liabilities are separated between current and long-term liabilities to help users assess the company's financial standing in short-term and long-term periods.
 Long-term liabilities give users more information about the long-term prosperity of the company, while current liabilities inform the user of debt that the company owes in the current period.
 On a balance sheet, accounts are listed in order of liquidity, so long-term liabilities come after current liabilities.
 In addition, the specific long-term liability accounts are listed on the balance sheet in order of liquidity.
 Therefore, an account due within eighteen months would be listed before an account due within twenty-four months.

+Examples

 Examples of long-term liabilities are bonds payable, long-term loans, capital leases, pension liabilities, post-retirement healthcare liabilities, deferred compensation, deferred revenues, deferred income taxes, and derivative liabilities.

 Exceptions

 If a liability is currently due in fewer than twelve months and is in the process of being refinanced so that it is due after a year, then a company can record this debt in long-term investments.
 Additionally, if a liability is to be covered by a long-term investment, it can be recorded as a long-term liability even if it is due in the current period.
-Still the long-term investment must be sufficient to cover the debt.
+Still, the long-term investment must be sufficient to cover the debt.